 Forging past Iodake Sanso (硫黄岳山荘) we caught our first glimpse of Mount Fuji before the relatively smooth path rose to meet the harsh tip of the ridgeline.
 It looked seemingly impassable from a distance.

-From here the trail quickly turned into an perilous scramble along narrow ledges flanked by steel chains and ladders.
+From here the trail quickly turned into a perilous scramble along narrow ledges flanked by steel chains and ladders.
 Progress was slow as we had to watch our every step to prevent a 2800m drop into the abyss.

-Reaching Mitsumata-ho (三叉峰) and hour later our target came into clear view and I nervously surveyed the near vertical ascent required to reach the peak.
+Reaching Mitsumata-ho (三叉峰) an hour later our target came into clear view and I nervously surveyed the near vertical ascent required to reach the peak.

 The final push to the top of Mount Aka (赤岳), ascending a bed of loose regolith with the wind threatening to push us over the edge, was every bit as nerve-wracking as I imagined.
 Both hands were needed the entire time to cling onto the sheer rock face so the camera kept in my bag!